OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 drwxr-xr-x    9 sven  staff   306B Dec  5 16:29 smali
 ```

-The main source of information is the Android Manifest.
-The following sections cover the basic information that you can get from an app by using its unpacked app package and the decoded AndroidManifest.xml.

 ###### The Android Manifest

-As introduced in the previous chapter, the manifest file includes a lot of interesting information such as the package name, the permissions, app components, etc.
+The Android Manifest is the main source of information, it includes a lot of interesting information such as the package name, the permissions, app components, etc.

 Here's a non-exhaustive list of some info and the corresponding keywords that you can easily search for in the Android Manifest by just inspecting the file or by using `grep -i <keyword> AndroidManifest.xml`: